mozman/ezdxf/docs/source/concepts/extents_limits.rst

 Read Stored Values
 ------------------

-The extents of the model space (the tab called "Model") are stored in the header variable ``$EXTMIN`` and ``$EXTMAX``.
+The extents of the modelspace (the tab called "Model") are stored in the header variable ``$EXTMIN`` and ``$EXTMAX``.
 The default values of ``$EXTMIN`` is (+1e20, +1e20, +1e20) and ``$EXTMAX`` is (-1e20, -1e20, -1e20), which do not describe real borders.
 These values are